THEREALUNREAL/THEREALUNREAL.github.io/about.md

     <img src="/images/portrait_final.jpg" alt="Me">
   </div>
   <div class="column">
-    <font size="6">Hey!</font> <p>My name is <b>Ricardo Sousa</b>, I'm from Portugal and I enjoy creating games.
-I like most areas of game design, but my biggest passion has always been to create levels!
-I've been to animation school for 2 years in University of Algarve, but later decided to follow a more game design focused course in ETIC_Algarve.</p>
+    <font size="6">Hey!</font> <p>I am a portuguese game developer named <b>Ricardo Sousa</b> with passion for creating game levels.
+For 2 years I attended University of Algarve, gathering experience and developing certain skills within the Animation field, but later decided to follow a more game design focused course in ETIC_Algarve.</p>
-    <p>I started creating levels for Counter-Strike around 2006, since then I've expanded my knowledge into other areas of game development such as animation, 3D modelling and programming.</p>
+    <p>I started creating levels for Counter-Strike around 2006, and since then I've expanded my knowledge into other areas of game development such as animation, 3D modelling and programming.</p>
-    <p>I've had the honor and luck of working with many talented people in various projects, remotely and locally.</p>
+    <p>I've had the honor, and luck, of working with many talented people in various projects, remotely and locally; And I look forward to expand that list.</p>
   </div>
 </div>